dymmond/edgy/docs/fields.md

 * **related_name** - The name to use for the relation from the related object back to this one.
 * **through** - The model to be used for the relationship.
 Edgy generates the model by default if None is provided or **through** is an abstract model.
 * **embed_through** - When traversing, embed the through object in this attribute.
-Otherwise it is not accessable.
+Otherwise it is not accessable from the result. if empty, the old behaviour is used to query from the through model as base If not an empty string or False this is only possible from string as prefix or not accessable with False.

 !!!
 Note:
     If **through** is an abstract model it will be used as a template (a new model is generated with through as base).